jsreport/docs/docs/get-started.md

 <a class="button large bg-emerald bg-hover-gray fg-white" id="createFlatWindow">Quick Start Video<i class="icon-arrow-right-3 on-right fg-white"></i></a>

-jsreport is an open source reporting server running cross platform on [node.js](http://nodejs.org/).
+jsreport is an open source reporting server running cross platforms on [node.js](http://nodejs.org/).
 It allows  to create various reports in various formats like [pdf](/learn/phantom-pdf), [excel](/learn/html-to-xlsx), [xml](/learn/text) or [html](/learn/html).
 The main idea of jsreport is to let users define reports without lame  designers but using code, mostly html and javascript templating engines.
 This approach gives great power and flexibility to the software developers and let them use the knowledge they already have.

 jsreport is fully capable reporting server including advanced features like scheduling, sending reports in emails, authentication, authorization, sub reports, report designer, API, embedded widgets and many other features.
 It is also greatly extensible what proves growing list of extensions.